mendersoftware/mender-docs/04.Artifacts/02.Build-customizations/docs.md

     category: docs
 ---

-In this section we look at some customizations that can be made due to requirements from a certain build or board configuration.
+In this section we look at some customizations that can be made due to requirements from a certain build or device configuration.

 ## Disabling Mender as a system service